 Baked pumpkin and sour cream puddings.
 Sunday night, I emailed off 497 pages containing 80,392 words to my editor (846 photos had been sent over before the weekend), went to bed at 2 a.m., woke up at 6 a.m. and a few hours later came home to a completely empty apartment and two entire hours to myself — two hours to nap or just stare slack-jawed at the ceiling fan and think about nothing for a while — and decided instead that I’d had enough of this pumpkin-free November I’d been having and went back into the kitchen to make pudding.

 Served with a little whipped cream, or some vanilla ice cream, it is summer on a plate.
 The recipe is from Comfort Me With Apples.
-Apricot Pie 1 recipe pie dough (for a single crust pie) 2 pounds apricots.
+Apricot Pie 1 recipe pie dough (for a single crust pie) 2 pounds apricots 1 stick butter, melted 3/4 cup sugar 3/4 cup flour fresh nutmeg Roll out the pie dough, fit it into a 9 inch pie pan, crimp the edges and put it into the freezer for 15 minutes while you preheat the oven to 425 degrees.
+Break the apricots apart with your fingers; do not peel them, but remove the pits.
+Melt the butter.
 Healthy Recipe Essentials: Fruit Crisp.
 Learn the basic fruit crisp method, then use the recipe year-round!

 Or the Kentucky Derby.
 Or Mother’s Day.
 It’s for those times when it feels like the holidays are jumping directly up your butt, and you’re wondering what sadist put Cinco de Mayo, the Derby and Mother’s Day IN THE SAME WEEK.
+Because your dog is still hacking up Easter grass.
 Apple latkes.
 A couple years ago, I became determined to make apple latkes.